Zewo/Venice/README.md

 ```

 When we run this program, we see the output of the blocking call
-first, then the interleaved output of the two gouroutines.
+first, then the interleaved output of the two coroutines.
 This
-interleaving reflects the goroutines being run concurrently by the
+interleaving reflects the coroutines being run concurrently by the
 runtime.

 ###Output